Skip to content

 Outbound map Optional

 The outbound map transforms the message from the canonical shape on the bus into the shape the destination system expects.
-The map step has three modes — None, Typed (a table of maps keyed on source Message Type), or Universal (one map applied regardless of source).
+The Map step uses the same Map Assignment modes described above (None, Typed, or Universal).
 The source Message Type is whatever the bus message carries when the subscription expression picks it up, so no Publish Message Type Fallback applies on this side.
 See the Map configuration on both sides section above.

 3